Visitors to OKC have a convenient new way to move around downtown.

 The Bricktown Platforms (1-3, 21-22)

-Platform 2 is adjacent to the Chickasaw Bricktown Ballpark, where you can catch an Oklahoma City Dodgers game when baseball season is back in action.
+Platform 2 is adjacent to the Chickasaw Bricktown Ballpark, where you can catch an Oklahoma City Dodgers game!
 The Dodgers are the AAA-affiliate of the Los Angeles Dodgers.
 The Bricktown Canal, with its mix of family entertainment and restaurants, is also close, as is the plaza around Harkins Theater.
 Catch a movie, eat tacos at Fuzzy’s, cross the bridge for barbecue at Earl’s or just stroll the canal.
 Just a little north of the plaza is Mickey Mantle’s Steakhouse, one of the metro’s outstanding prime steakhouses.

 Number 3 is part of the transit network; it’s a stop right by the Santa Fe rail depot, but it’s also close to Pinkitzel, one of OKC’s most popular candy shops.
 Pinkitzel carries a wild and colorful selection of candies, cupcakes, macarons and chocolates.